djangofan/spring-boot-karate-example/README.md

 Spring Boot JMS proxy with Karate tests and Gatling performance runner.

 &#x1F34E; TODO:  This project isn't working at the moment.
 I want to refactor it to use Docker ActiveMQ.
-But, this project will give you a basic idea of how to structure such a project.
+But, this project will give you a basic idea of how to structure such a project so Karate tests can be run either individually or with Gatling.

 ## Execute